clstmbrly/Practice-Testing-Area/1_ssh.md

 ---
 layout: default
-title: PIV Authentication for SSH to a UNIX-like Server
+title: PIV Authentication for SSH to UNIX-like Servers
 permalink: /userconfig/ssh
 collection: userconfig
 ---

-Authenticating with your PIV card is the most secure way to Secure Shell (SSH) to a UNIX-like server on your network.
+You often need to remotely access UNIX-like servers on your network by using SSH.
+Authenticating with your PIV is the most secure way to do this.
 Your PIV chip offers strong security features (e.g., tamper-resistance, protected private keys, encryption, biometrics, etc.) that are difficult to exploit.
-Software methods of authentication (e.g., username and password login) are much more vulnerable and often targeted by attackers.
+Attackers are much more likely to target software methods of authentication (e.g., username and password login).

+**Note:**  Other authentication methods are available, such as Linux' solution that ties Pluggable Authentication Modules (PAM) to directories.

 {% include alert-info.html heading = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access." %}

-**Note:**  Other authentication methods are available, such as tying Pluggable Authentication Modules (PAM) to directories (Linux).

-This guide will help you to use your PIV to authenticate and SSH from Windows, Linux, or macOS:
+For Windows, Linux, and macOS, this guide will help you to:

 1. Ensure that your OS recognizes and authenticates your PIV.
 2. Enable the correct drivers on your computer for SSH.
 3. Configure a UNIX-like server.
-3. SSH to the UNIX-like server.
+3. SSH to a UNIX-like server.

 Click the link for your OS-specific steps.
 Please also review the section, _Configure a UNIX-like Server_.